Butterfly: In mythology and folklore

 According to Lafcadio Hearn, a butterfly was seen in Japan as the personification of a person's soul; whether they be living, dying, or already dead.
-One Japanese superstition says that if a butterfly enters your guest room and perches behind the bamboo screen, the person whom you most love is coming to see you.
+One Japanese superstition says that if a butterfly enters one's guest room and perches behind the bamboo screen, the person whom one loves is coming to visit.
 Large numbers of butterflies are viewed as bad omens.
-When Taira no Masakado was secretly preparing his famous revolt, a vast a swarm of butterflies appeared in Kyoto.
+When Taira no Masakado was secretly preparing his famous revolt, a vast swarm of butterflies appeared in Kyoto.
 The people were frightened, thinking the apparition to be a portent of coming evil.

 Diderot's Encyclopédie cites butterflies as a symbol for the soul.
 A Roman sculpture depicts a butterfly exiting the mouth of a dead man, representing the Roman belief that the soul leaves through the mouth.
 In line with this, the ancient Greek word for "butterfly" is ψυχή (psȳchē), which primarily means "soul" or "mind".
 According to Mircea Eliade, some of the Nagas of Manipur claim ancestry from a butterfly.
+In popular Burmese culture, the butterfly (called leippya) is symbolic of the soul or consciousness of a person.
+During the transitory period after death, the Burmese believe that the "butterfly soul" becomes a wandering spirit in search of a new corporeality medium.
 In some cultures, butterflies symbolise rebirth.
-The butterfly is a symbol of being transgender, because of the transformation from caterpillar to winged adult.
 In the English county of Devon, people once hurried to kill the first butterfly of the year, to avoid a year of bad luck.
 In the Philippines, a lingering black or dark butterfly or moth in the house is taken to mean an impending or recent death in the family.
 Several American states have chosen an official state butterfly.

 Collecting, recording, and rearing

 "Collecting" means preserving dead specimens, not keeping butterflies as pets.
 Collecting butterflies was once a popular hobby; it has now largely been replaced by photography, recording, and rearing butterflies for release into the wild.
 The zoological illustrator Frederick William Frohawk succeeded in rearing all the butterfly species found in Britain, at a rate of four per year, to enable him to draw every stage of each species.
 He published the results in the folio sized handbook The Natural History of British Butterflies in 1924.
 Butterflies and moths can be reared for recreation or for release.